mathiasvkaiz/sdcnd-vehicle-detection-and-tracking-p5/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first, third (in method `get_hog_features`) and sicth code cells of the IPython notebook.
+The code for this step is contained in the second, third (in method `get_hog_features`) and sixth code cells of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: